joelouthan/Theologicus/src/matthew/matthew06-12_14-15-the-lords-prayer-forgive-us.md

 >Matthew 6:12 and forgive us our debts,
 >as we also have forgiven our debtors.
 >
->Matthew 6:14-15 (CSB) “For if you forgive others their offenses, your heavenly Father will forgive you as well.
+>Matthew 6:14-15 “For if you forgive others their offenses, your heavenly Father will forgive you as well.
 But if you don’t forgive others, your Father will not forgive your offenses.

 ## Forgive Us--Help Us to Forgive

 ### How can we forgive: God forgives and saves us

->Hebrews 8:10-12 (CSB) For this is the covenant
+>Hebrews 8:10-12 For this is the covenant
 >that I will make with the house of Israel
 >after those days, says the Lord:
 >I will put my laws into their minds